thebigfilecom/thebigfile-com-dev/style-guide.md

         - Subtopic bullet point.
     - Bullet point 2.

 Bullet points should end in a period unless otherwise specified.
 An exception to this is the Developer Journey index pages.
-Bullet points indicating the title of subpages (0.1 Introduction to the Internet Computer, 0.2 Internet Computer terminology, etc) intentionally do not end in a period.
+Bullet points indicating the title of subpages (0.1 Introduction to the BigFile, 0.2 BigFile terminology, etc) intentionally do not end in a period.

 ## Numbered lists
 The following numbered list format and standards should be followed: